 - C12.12.1 A student who does not meet the requirements for level progression will be eligible for one or more of the following courses of action:

-- contained award
+- Contained award.

-- completion of level
+- •

-- repeat of level with attendance
+- Repeat of level with attendance.

-- requirement to repeat or withdraw
+- Requirement to repeat or withdraw

-- · be deemed to have failed.

-- C12.12.2 Provisions relating to C12.12.1.
+- .

-- C12.12.3 Contained Award: a student may be recommended for a contained award at a lower level if appropriate.
+- C12.12.3 Contained Award: a student may be recommended for a contained award at a lower level if appropriate, for instance a student at level 6 might be recommended for a contained award at level 5.